-Here's everything we have heard so far about the next-generation iPad Pro models which we expect to be launched in Spring 2021, a year on from the last refresh.
+Here's everything we have heard so far about the next-generation iPad Pro models which we expect to be launched over the coming weeks, a year on from the last refresh.

 - Same design expected

 We're not expecting the new iPad Pro to undergo a full design change - it's more likely there will be beefed-up internals - see below - and a new display.
-Given that LiDAR tech appeared inside last year's model and that has only just come to the iPhone 12 series, we're not expecting a big change in the camera tech used.
+Given that LiDAR tech appeared inside the previous models and that has only just come to the iPhone 12 series, we're not expecting a big change in the camera tech used.

 - Mini-LED displays mentioned

 There have been several reports suggesting Apple might adopt Mini-LED displays for some models of the next generation of iPads.
-We now believe this will come to the iPad Pro line in early 2021.
+We now believe this will come to the iPad Pro line as thought.

 - Upgraded version of the Apple A14 Bionic processor from latest iPad Air